spokestack/spokestack.io/content/blog/integrating-spokestack-in-ios/index.md

 **nluModelUrls**

-These URLs point to the sample Minecraft NLU models files we have hosted on a CDN, which are downloaded automatically by `SpokestackTray` the first time the app launches (and only the first time).
+These URLs point to the sample Minecraft NLU model files we have hosted on a CDN, which are downloaded automatically by `SpokestackTray` the first time the app launches (and only the first time).
 The files are then saved to the app’s cache for future use so they only need to be downloaded once.
-NLU models can vary drastically in size, and we thought it better not to include them in the app bundles, but instead load them lazily.
+NLU models can vary drastically in size, and it's a good idea to include them in the app bundles and instead load them lazily.

-At this point, you may be wondering what an NLU does.
+At this point, you may be wondering what an "NLU" does.
 While Automatic Speech Recognition provides us with a way to process speech into text, that text is rarely enough to figure out what the user wants the app to do.
 Natural Language Understanding (NLU) is the next step to process the text into what voice platforms call “intents”.

 A good example is searching with voice.
-If your app has just said, “What would you like to search for?” and the user says, “Bananas”, you can be reasonably sure that the user means for the app to search for bananas without the help of an NLU.
+If your app has just said, “What would you like to search for?” and the user says, “Bananas,” you can be reasonably sure that the user means for the app to search for bananas without the help of an NLU.

 But if the user initiated the interaction and said, “Search for bananas”, the NLU can parse that statement into an intent (e.g. “search”) with variables (e.g. “bananas”).
 If you were only using ASR, you’d probably end up searching for the whole sentence, “search for bananas”, rather than just “bananas”, which may yield different results.
 For more information on NLU in Spokestack, please check out [our guide](/docs/Concepts/nlu).
 If you’ve already built an NLU model in Alexa, Dialogflow, or Jovo, check out [our guide on exporting existing NLU models from other platforms](/docs/Concepts/export).